 Shot on the OM-D E-M5 Mark II with the 17mm f1.8 lightly edited in Lightroom

 All that out of the way, Why?
-Why does this feature that exist as a manual focus aid get turned off automatically when switching to manual though the lens or when using vintage lenses.
+Why does this feature that exists as a manual focus aid get turned off automatically when switching to manual through the lens or when using vintage lenses?
 It works fine when I flip my AF to MF switch but it just loses it mind when any combination of this is done.
 My A6000 doesn’t do that.
 This is what makes me think no one tested this out in development enough.
 This would have been one of the first things I tried if I was working on this camera.
 It is one of the first things I tried when I got it.
 I may be coming off as being really pissed about this and its kind of true.
-I feel the Devil is in the details and its such a simple detail that should not have been overlooked.
-Now there is a work around for this and its not to bad.
+I feel the Devil is in the details and it’s such a simple detail that should not have been overlooked.
+Now there is a workaround for this and it’s not to bad.
 You can set one of the Function Buttons on the camera as a Focus Peaking on/off button.
 So when the camera decides to turn it off on its own you just click that button to turn it on again.
 The button I personally use and recommend is the small round button located on the front of the camera when your ring finger or middle finger meets the grip.
 The same button I talked about above when we went over the grip.
-I like this spot a lot since its easy to get to and miss clicking it wont change any setting thats would effect the end result.
-Its simply a toggle for focus peaking.
+I like this spot a lot since its easy to get to and miss clicking it won’t change any setting that would affect the end result.
+It’s simply a toggle for focus peaking.
 If its on and you need it, great.
 If its off and you need it just click the button once.

 Shot on the iPhone 6s Plus

-Now this is debatable, but after a bit of thinking this over I think this may be the best built camera I have ever used, and I have used many different cameras from Canon, Nikon and Sony.
-Im talking about all of the A7 line and the top Canons and Nikons.
+Now, this is debatable, but after a bit of thinking this over I think this may be the best-built camera I have ever used, and I have used many different cameras from Canon, Nikon, and Sony.
+I’m talking about all of the A7 line and the top Canons and Nikons.
 I like the build of this more.
-Lets just say this, If I were to drop my Sony A6000 on my foot I would be worried about my A6000 maybe breaking.
+Let’s just say this, If I were to drop my Sony A6000 on my foot I would be worried about my A6000 maybe breaking.
 If I dropped my Olympus OM-D E-M5 Mark II on my foot, call an ambulance because I most likely need medical care.
-The military should have a look at this camera, because this is how you should build tanks.
-The weather sealing, the machining and the quality of parts is as good as it gets for a pro grade camera.
+The military should have a look at this camera because this is how you should build tanks.
+The weather sealing, the machining and the quality of parts are as good as it gets for a pro-grade camera.